best-selling

 STURDY AND DURABLE

 All of the furniture we sell in the shop is meant to be mounted into studs.
-Since 16” studs are the most common is the US, most of our complexes are made to be mounted along that stud spacing.
+Since 16” studs are the most common in the US, most of our complexes are made to be mounted along that stud spacing.
 Once our furniture is mounted properly, every solid wood shelf or plank is weight-tested to hold 85 lbs each, and each fabric stretch fabric section is weight-tested to hold 65 lbs.

 Read More »